gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

-   If the DTLS handshake is successful in establishing a security context to protect further communication and the peer identity is accepted then Traffic DTLS Key Context and Restart DTLS Key Context as specified in {{dtls-key-derivation}}.
+   If the DTLS handshake is successful in establishing a security context to protect further communication and the peer identity is accepted then generate the Traffic DTLS Key Context and Restart DTLS Key Context as specified in {{dtls-key-derivation}}.

    The DTLS Key Contexts are installed for the DTLS chunk.
-This then triggers validated of the association establishment (see
-   {{protocol_overview}}) by handshaking PVALID messages.
+When this has been completed the implementation performs validation by exchanging PVALID messages per {{dtls-validation}}.

    Once the Association has been validated, then the SCTP association is informed that it can move to the PROTECTED state.